-Chop your potatoes up into bite sized pieces.
-Make sure to leave the skins on so they will be extra flavorful.
+Make sure to leave the skin on so they will be extra flavorful.

 Spread potato chunks out in a single layer on a rimmed baking sheet.

-Bake at 375, stirring halfway through, until lightly browned at the edges and tender, about thirty minutes.
+Bake at 375, stirring halfway through, until golden brown at the edges, and fork-tender (about 30 minutes).

-- 5-6 medium red potatoes (about two pounds), washed with skins still on
+- 5-6 medium red potatoes (about two pounds)

 - 2-3 tablespoons olive oil